 Inspect the bath controller probe.
 This probe should not be bent or damaged in any way.
-Reasonable caution should be used in handling this probe as it contains a precision thermistor sensor.
-If damaged, the probe can be replaced.
-Contact an Authorized Service Center for assistance.
+Reasonable caution should be used in handling this probe as it contains a precision platinum sensor and is mechanically shock sensitive.
+Dropping, striking, or other physical shock may cause a shift in resistance in the probe resulting in diminished bath accuracy.
+If damaged, the probe can be replaced by contacting an Authorized Service Center for assistance.

-Insert the probe into the 1/4 inch probe hole at the top left side of the bath lid.
+Insert the probe into the 6.35 mm (1/4 inch) probe hole at the top left side of the bath lid.
 The tip of the probe must be well immersed in the fluid.
 The probe connector is plugged into the rear of the bath into the socket labeled "PROBE".